mattyturn95/travel-app/README.md

 #### User Goals

-The central target audience for this page is people planning a trip.
+The central target audience for this page is people planning a trip with an interest in history, art and outdoor activities, travelling alone or as a group.

 User goals are:
-- list items here
+- use the planner section to select a city to visit, stay and dine at with ease;
+- keep track of choices made.

 routeRep is a great way to meet these user needs because:
-- list items here
+- it uses the Google Maps and Places API to provide comprehensive data on places to visit, stay and dine;
+- users can keep track of their choices using the list functionality of the planner that acts as a simple itinerary;
+- the controls are straightforward but plenty of guidance is provided to make sure no one is confused using the app.

 #### User Stories